Exploring Art Therapy For Older Adults

 Getty

 A collage is a form of art in which separate images are arranged and assembled to create a new whole.
-Engaging in creative projects like digital photo collages can be illuminating—allowing participants to process memories and emotions in a new way, discovering new perspectives.
+Engaging in artistic projects like digital photo collages can be illuminating—allowing participants to process memories and emotions in a new way, discovering new perspectives.

-Additionally, digital photo collage encourages flexibility.
+Additionally, a digital photo collage encourages flexibility.
 Participants can choose which images they want to use, the number of images they want to use, and the order to arrange them.
 The different options for arrangements allow for new and creative links between visual elements.
-The digital component also adds flexibility to the process, as individuals do not have to cut or glue images as in physical collage.
+The digital component also adds flexibility to the process, as adults do not have to cut or glue images as in physical collage.
 This flexible, creative, and playful approach creates a safe space for older adults to retell and relive their life experiences.

-In each session, participants were shown a series of photographs and told to choose photos that they felt represented their life experiences.
+In each therapy session, participants were shown a series of photographs and told to choose photos that they felt represented their life experiences.
 Participants were then instructed to arrange their photographs on a blank screen, creating a story through the images.

 Results

-Participants experienced profound emotional responses to the photos and their finished collages in each session.
+Participants experienced profound emotional responses to the photos and their finished collages in each therapy session.
 One participant used his collage (featuring a rocky landscape) to process his view of life and death, making meaning through his art:

 “The landscape that I see there, look, it’s not only the desert, a crater.
 There are changes there.
 Look at the crater, the sand, the earth, the color, the granite.
 This is all a landscape of how the world changes.
 This is something.
 Look at the sand, yellowish-gray in color, the crumbling tree trunk.
 Thousands of years.
 This is life, exactly like life.
 We age, crumble.
 Crumble and finish.
 It’s the same, the same.
 Like a mirror (of life).”